BRAAMHMDHMDA/hotel/README.md

 ## Tools and Technologies
 ATOLI is built with cutting-edge tools for optimal performance:

-- **Front-End**: HTML, CSS, and Bootstrap for responsive design; Livewire for Dynamic SPA, real-time interfaces.
+- **Front-End**: HTML, CSS, and Bootstrap for responsive design; Livewire for dynamic SPA, real-time interfaces.
 - **Back-End**: PHP Laravel for robust, secure server-side logic.
 - **Database**: MySQL for efficient data management.
 - **Real-Time Features**: Pusher for instant updates and notifications.